What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 • tuberculosis;

-Giant golovach has the ability to prevent the growth of malignant cells, therefore, on the basis of this fungus, the medicine calvacin was made, which helps in the fight against malignant tumors in different parts human body.
+The giant bighead has the ability to prevent the growth of malignant cells, so the medicine calvacin was made based on this mushroom, which helps in the fight against malignant tumors in different parts human body.

-To this useful mushroom was always at hand, it is harvested and for future use (pickled, dried).
+To this healthy mushroom was always at hand, it is prepared for future use (pickled, dried).

-Varieties of raincoats can grow in different places.
-The baggy golovach usually occurs from the last ten days of May to mid-September in open sunny places - forest edges or clearings, in shallow ravines, in pastures.
-Most often grows singly.
+Varieties of puffballs can grow in different places.
+The baghead is usually found from the last ten days of May to mid-September in open sunny places - forest edges or clearings, in shallow ravines, and in pastures.
+Most often it grows singly.

-The elongated raincoat appears in the forests, on the edges or forest clearings from the second decade of July.
+The elongated raincoat appears in forests, on the edges or forest clearings from the second ten days of July.
 The last mushrooms of this species are found in mid-October.

 Only young mushrooms should be used for cooking.
-They can be fried, stewed, cooked first courses.
+They can be fried, stewed, or prepared as first courses.

 Stuffed zucchini

-Peel young zucchini, cut into rings 2.5-3 cm thick.
-Remove the middle (together with seeds), boil in salted water until half cooked, put in a colander to drain the water.
-Then roll in flour and fry sunflower oil.
+Peel the young zucchini, cut into rings 2.5-3 cm thick.
+Remove the middle (along with the seeds), boil in salted water until half cooked, place in a colander to drain.
+Then roll in flour and fry on sunflower oil.
 Pass young mushrooms through a meat grinder along with onions and fry in sunflower oil.
-Fill zucchini with minced mushrooms.
+Fill the zucchini with the prepared mushroom mince.

 Vermicelli casserole

-Vermicelli is boiled in salt water, thrown into a colander.
-Raincoats are finely chopped, fried in butter until tender.
-Then the fried mushrooms are mixed with vermicelli and raw eggs, spread in a form greased with oil and sprinkled with crushed breadcrumbs and put in an oven heated to 170 - 180 degrees for 1/3 hour.
+Vermicelli is boiled in salted water and drained in a colander.
+The raincoats are finely chopped and fried in butter until cooked.
+Then the fried mushrooms are mixed with vermicelli and raw eggs, put in a mold greased with oil and sprinkled with crushed breadcrumbs and put in an oven heated to 170 - 180 degrees for 1/3 hour.
 Pepper is added to this dish to taste.

-Although raincoats belong to category 4, you can cook a lot of delicious and tasty treats from them. healthy meals.
+Although raincoats belong to category 4, you can use them to prepare a lot of tasty and healthy dishes.
 Fried young mushrooms are especially tasty.

 What else to read